-How are you describing the product to your target persona?
+How to describe the product to your target persona?

 How does the product fit in with your broader positioning?